Relevance theory: Echoic utterances

 Sperber and Wilson distinguish the interpretive use of utterances from their descriptive use.
 An utterance is used descriptively in the "usual" situation where the communicator claims it to represent some state of affairs, i.e. to be true of this state of affairs, as in "It is raining".
-It is used interpretively if it represents some other utterance or thought, irrespective of the truth or state of affairs, as is the case with direct or indirect quotations, summaries, quoting folk wisdom, linguistic example sentences, tentative scientific hypotheses, et cetera.
+It is used interpretively if it represents some other utterance or thought, irrespective of the truth or state of affairs, as is the case with direct or indirect quotations, summaries, quoting folk wisdom, linguistic example sentences, tentative scientific hypotheses, etcetera.
 On a deeper level, every utterance is interpretive of a thought of the speaker's.
 This makes interpretations of other people's thoughts interpretive to the second degree (path (a) in the diagram).

 An utterance that achieves its relevance by interpreting another utterance and expressing some propositional attitude towards it (such as endorsement, doubt, ridicule, etc.) is called echoic.
 Both attribution and attitude can be made explicit or left implicit; implicit information of course has to be inferred.